 However, there seems to be a bar if you want to come up with a good cup of coffee from your camping percolator.
 Cook your coffee for 15 minutes or until the unit lid percolates.

 Although real-time cooking may vary, not all heating sources are the same.
 Observe your camping percolator while cooking.
-Make sure it is boiling properly.
-It will prevent damage to your unit or make your coffee boil better.
+Make sure it is boiling correctly.
+It will prevent damage to your unit or make your coffee burn better.

 6. The right amount of coffee grounds to keep in a pot: